VISIT OUR ART STORE ▶

 Simple Steps to Mount and Store Your Watercolor Paintings

-In this post, I'll walk you through exactly how I mount and store my original watercolor artworks—safely, affordably, and without needing a professional frame.
-Let's dive in and keep those paintings protected and looking their best!
+In this post, Jane-Beata walks you through how she mounts and stores her original watercolor pieces—safely, affordably, and without needing a professional frame.

 The inconvenience of framing

-Mounted but Not Framed: My Favorite Way
+Mounted but Not Framed: The Artist’s Preferred Method

 Step 1: Flattening the Painting